monarch-initiative/dipper/docs/schemas.rst

 and constraints using the `BioLink model specification <https://biolink.github.io/biolink-model/>`_.

-The cypher queries that we use to cache inferred and direct relationships between entities is `stored in GitHub <https://github.com/monarch-initiative/monarch-cypher-queries/tree/master/src/main/cypher/golr-loader>`_.
+The cypher queries that we use to cache inferred and direct relationships between entities are `stored in GitHub <https://github.com/monarch-initiative/monarch-cypher-queries/tree/master/src/main/cypher/golr-loader>`_.